-If you take the time to write good survey questions, you’ll be on your way to getting handy customer information that can help you drive your business in the right direction.
+If you take the time to write good survey questions for market research, you’ll be on your way to getting handy customer information that can help you drive your business in the right direction.

 The next time you conduct a survey, try the tips above, ask the right questions just as I’ve pointed out, and you’ll be on your way to uncovering your customers’ deepest desires.